 Why is it important?

-Simply put, on average, only 3% your prospects and visitors make a purchase on the first visit.
+Simply put, on average, only 3% of your prospects and visitors make a purchase on the first visit.
 47% will make a purchase in the future given your marketing was on point and 50% will never make a purchase.
 They call this the 3/47/50 rule.
-Obviously the exact numbers vary from one industry to another and from one company to another.
+Obviously, the exact numbers vary from one industry to another and from one company to another.
 But you get the point.
 A tiny fraction of first time visitors will make a purchase decision the first time they come to your site.
 And almost half of your visitors will be potential buyers if you did the right things and built highly performing funnels.

 Some of the main advantages and direct benefits of using a marketing funnel are: